xyproto/sdl2-examples/README.md

 * Rust: 0
 * Rust-Cargo: 0

 Samples that currently does not build, but did build before
 -----------------------------------------------------------

-* GCCGo, after the sdl2 package was changed
+* GCCGo, after the sdl2 package was changed (possibly due to gccgo supporting an older version of the Go language than the Go compiler)

 General information
 ----------------------

+* Alexander F Rødseth, 2015
 * MIT licensed

-* Alexander Rødseth, 2014
-* Pull requests are welcome
+Pull requests are welcome!